openmls/validation.dhall/README.md

 - `views/` contains the dhall code generating the visual representations
 - `views/dashboad.dhall`: generates the dashboard
 - `views/bookmarkletPage.dhall` generates the page containing the bookmarklet for highlighting the RFC
+- `views/gen-check-ids-script.dhall`: generates a shell script to check for missing validation check IDs in the codebase

 ## Reference